Stencyl/stencylpedia/chapter-5/maps.md

 > **Note:** Assigning values simply gets the Game Attribute to "point" to your Map.
 No copying is done, so modifying it modifies the one and only "copy" of that Map.

 #### Gotcha: Saving & Maps
 Be careful when saving out Maps as Game Attributes.
-Just like lists, they can only contain contain Numbers and Text.
+Just like Lists, they can only contain contain Numbers, Text, and nested Lists or Maps.